ananthamurthy/rho-matlab/README.md

 4. Use "generateSyntheticData.m" to generate synthetic data configured in "setupSyntheticDataParams.m"

-     // Depending on the experiment I had 3 different config files in configSynth.m:
+     // Depending on the experiment I had 3 different config files in "configSynth.m":

         a) setupSyntheticDataParams %Loads all options for Physiology (N=360)